damien-mattei/Scheme-PLUS-for-Guile/README.md

-For reading from the Github repository go to: https://damien-mattei.github.io/Scheme-PLUS-for-Guile/
+From the Github repository go to: https://damien-mattei.github.io/Scheme-PLUS-for-Guile/

 or for better code reading: